CBM6/CBM6.github.io/README.md

   >2.
 Click the **Sign-in** button which locates on right-up corner of the page.
   >3.
 Type your registered Email Adress and password, then click the **Sign-in** button
   ![signin](/assets/signin.gif "Sign in github")
   - Cool!
-You are using github now.
-Github is one of Distributed Version Control Systems(**DVCS**). **DVCS** is the most popular system for technical writter and programmers.
-We will discuss why in next step.
+You are using Github now.
+Github is one of the Distributed Version Control Systems(**DVCS**). **DVCS** is the most popular system for technical writers and programmers.
+We will discuss why in the next step.

 **2. Creat a new repository:**
   >1.
 After logining in the account, website will automatically directs to main page.